Day 6: "The Eagle's Gaze" / गरुड़ की दृष्टि

 Vatyanasana demands balance, hip flexibility, AND focus.
 The three must work together -- if any one falters, the pose collapses.
 This is the perfect embodiment of today's theme.

 Hold: 20-30 seconds each side.
-Lower slowly back to Vajrasana, release the Half Lotus, shake out the legs gently, and repeat with the left foot in Half Lotus, balancing on the right knee.
+Lower to Vajrasana, release Half Lotus, and repeat on the other side.

-Teacher's note: Most students will be encountering this pose for the first time.
-Demonstrate clearly and slowly.
-Walk through each level of modification.
-Emphasize repeatedly that the Drishti -- the focused gaze -- is what makes this a Day 6 pose.
-The physical shape matters far less than the quality of attention within it.
-Give students permission to stay at Level 1 or Level 2 and still feel they are doing the practice fully.
+Teacher's note: Most students will be new to this pose.
+Demonstrate clearly and emphasize that the Drishti is what makes this a Day 6 pose -- the physical shape matters far less than the quality of attention.

 ---